-- (1) A customer contract must include a provision that has the same effect as clause 4.4.6 of the AGA Code. - Note: Clause 4.4.6 of the AGA Code deals with the use of refundable advances by a retail supplier. - (2) For the purposes of subregulation (1), clause 4.4.6.1 of the AGA Code is to be taken to include an additional paragraph allowing the retail supplier to use a refundable advance and accrued interest (if any) to offset an amount owed by a customer in circumstances where the customer transfers to another retail supplier. - (3) A customer contract must require any refundable advance held by the retail supplier - (a) to be kept in a separate trust account; and - (b) to be separately identified in the accounting records of the retail supplier.
+Clause 4.4.6 of the AGA Code deals with the use of refundable advances by a retail supplier.

-Version 01-a0-01 As at 20 Nov 2009
+- (2) For the purposes of subregulation (1), clause 4.4.6.1 of the AGA Code is to be taken to include an additional paragraph allowing the retail supplier to use a refundable advance and accrued interest (if any) to offset an amount owed by a customer in circumstances where the customer transfers to another retail supplier. - (3) A customer contract must require any refundable advance held by the retail supplier - - (a) to be kept in a separate trust account; and - (b) to be separately identified in the accounting records of the retail supplier.

-Extract from www.slp.wa.gov.au, see that website for further information r.
-13 bank bill rate means the average rate (rounded up to 4 decimal places) for bank accepted bills having a term equal to or nearest to 90 days as displayed on the "BBSW" page of the Reuters Monitor System at or about 10.30 a.m.
+Version 01-b0-06 As at 15 Jun 2011 Published on www.legislation.wa.gov.au bank bill rate means the average rate (rounded up to 4 decimal places) for bank accepted bills having a term equal to or nearest to 90 days as displayed on the "BBSW" page of the Reuters Monitor System at or about 10.30 a.m.
 Eastern Standard Time on the first day of the relevant 90 day period under subregulation (4)(b) or, if the rate is not displayed on that day, the rate displayed on the most recent day before that day.